 The 6:30 p.m. vigil at Southside Baptist Church in Warner Robins is open to the public.
 Houston County District Attorney George Hartwig is the guest speaker.

-The tribute to fallen officers was part of a series of events Houston County law enforcement agencies and the 78th Security Forces Squadron organized to mark National Police Week.
+The tribute to fallen officers is part of a series of events law enforcement agencies in Houston County have organized to mark National Police Week.

 It hits home for all of us, said Houston County sheriffs Sgt.
 Gary Turley, who is helping coordinate the events.
 We may not know the person, but its a brotherhood that we have in law enforcement.
 It really makes you sit back and think, Man, it could happen to me at any given second.